pearcej/cppds/_sources/Recursion/DynamicProgramming.rst

 we can see that there are some holes in the table.
 In fact the term for what we have done is not dynamic programming but rather we have improved the performance of our program by using a technique known as “memoization,” or more commonly called “caching.”
+Memoization uses what is sometimes called an opportunistic top-down approach.
+When you need the result of a computation, you check to see if you have already computed it, otherwise you do the new calculation and store the result.

-A truly dynamic programming algorithm will take a more systematic approach to the problem.
+A truly dynamic programming algorithm will take a more systematic bottom-up approach to the problem.
+Memoization and dynamic programming are both code optimization techniques that avoid recalculating duplicate work.
 Our dynamic programming solution is going to start with making change for one cent and systematically work its way up to the amount of change we require.
 This guarantees us that at each step of the algorithm we already know the minimum number of coins needed to make change for any smaller amount.

+This is often called synamic programming with tabulation.
 Let’s look at how we would fill in a table of minimum coins to use in making change for 11 cents. :ref:`Figure 4 <fig_dpcoinscpp>` illustrates the process.
 We start with one cent.
 The only solution possible is one coin